CalumRaine/Grain/README.md

 ### Direct Stream Editing

-A segment can be copied into a variable and modified then printed.
+An iterator can be copied into a variable and modified then printed.

 ```
 var variable = column[2]
 variable += 7
 ```

-It would be good to directly modify segments and print them inline with the rest of the stream.
+It would be good to directly modify iterators and print them inline with the rest of the stream.

 ```
 column[2] += 7